 At this time, our greatest need is for financial contributions.
+Our storage space is full.
 Please consider making a donation.

 Thank you for your considering donating snacks or art supplies for the children we serve.
 Play is the language of childhood and helps children express themselves without words.
 We accept new and cleaned and sanitized like-new toys, books, and art supplies that can be used in therapy or in early child care environments.

 How to give

 You can deliver new, or cleaned and sanitized like-new, items to ChildSavers, 200 North 22nd Street, Richmond, Virginia 23223.
 The best times to deliver are between 9 a.m. and 12 p.m., Monday – Friday.
 If cleaned and sanitized like-new items include small pieces, please organize them in advance in a sealed bag.
 We don’t consider your cleaned and sanitized like-new items garbage, so please deliver them in a box and not a garbage bag.
 We do not accept clothing, and prefer not to accept stuffed animals or plush items.

 Non-toxic felt pens